CPSSD/feedlark/README.md

 #### `./scheduler`

-A simple gearman cron-like job that makes sure the workers are working.
+A simple Gearman cron-like job that refreshes the feeds at regular intervals.

 #### `./scraper`

-This is where we scrape from the web.
-This tool plays an important part in getting information from individual feeds.
+This contains the Gearman worker to scrape feeds from the web.

 #### `./script`